 Advanced Class: the dog is required to perform a selection of ten (10) Advanced Tricks from a list of twenty-five (25) Trick descriptions.

 As many of the tricks are simply an extension of basic obedience training, teaching your dog foundation Tricks can parallel your dog’s training.
 Teaching your dog tricks must be fun.
 You can teach your dog many tricks, but your dog must truly be enjoying itself.
-Sessions should be short and fun for both dog and handler.
+Sessions should be short and fun for both the dog and the handler.

 The ANKC Trick Dog Rules are designed in such a way that handlers and dogs of all abilities are able to compete and enjoy themselves.